agespido/Golang/README.md

 <a href="https://github.com/agespido/Golang/blob/main/3-InputKeyboard.go">3.
 Numeric and text inputs from keyboard</a>

 <a href="https://github.com/agespido/Golang/blob/main/4-Conditions.go">4.
-If-else and Switch conditions</a>
+If-else conditions and Switch statement</a>

 To be continued...
 You can also contribute to this repository with your own examples.